-Through our unique COLLEGE NOW Program, we offer 6 Saint Elizabeth University classes right here, taught by our own faculty.
-In addition to our own college-level offerings, outlined below, qualifying students are also eligible to take college electives on the SEU campus.
+Through our unique University Now Program, we offer 8 Saint Elizabeth University classes right here, taught by our own faculty.
+In addition to these offerings, outlined below, qualifying students are also eligible to take university electives on the SEU campus.
 Besides receiving credit for these courses on their high school transcripts, students will be awarded an official SEU college transcript and transferable college credits, depending on the institution.
 This program is offered to all qualifying juniors and seniors.
-You can find more details about the College Now Program, as well as more detailed course descriptions, in our Course Catalog.
+You can find more details about the University Now Program, as well as more detailed course descriptions, in our Course Catalog.

-momentous.
+Living in the social media age, we ceaselessly document our “reality”–from the mundane to the momentous.
 But why do we tell our stories?
 In this elective, we will consider the art of autobiography, memoir, essay, and other forms of literary nonfiction.
 We will define, read, and critique creative non-fiction and memoir.
-As a group, we will grapple with concepts of fact, truth, memory, \and reportage, and explore the sometimes problematic relationships among those elements of nonfiction.
+As a group, we will grapple with concepts of fact, truth, memory and explore the sometimes problematic relationships among those elements of nonfiction.

 THE READING LIFE: DO NOT READ: BANNED BOOKS